The Best Cat Exercise Wheels – 7 Great Options

 The PawHut Cat Treadmill with Natural Wood Grain is a second cat wheel from PawHut, and this one is a little more advanced.
 It has added a brake feature, letting you lock the wheel.

-You can use this when your cat isn’t interested in running, preventing the wheel from spinning randomly, or if your kitty is just in the mood to enjoy the soft interior of the wheel without exercising.
+You can use this cat treadmill when your cat isn’t interested in running, preventing the wheel from spinning randomly, or if your kitty is just in the mood to enjoy the soft interior of the wheel without exercising.

 That’s likely, as there is a plush cloth lining on the inside of the wheel which is very comfortable for your cat’s paws and can lead to them enjoying the wheel as a napping spot.